 Glen O'Brien, Ph.D.

-Glen O’Brien is a Minister of the Word in the Uniting Church in Australia, and an employee of the Salvation Army's Eastern Territory.
-As Postgraduate Research Coordinator for both Booth College (Sydney) and Catherine Booth College (Melbourne) he administers the Higher Research Awards of the MCD University of Divinity offered by those two colleges.
-He is a graduate of Kingsley College (where he served as Vice-Principal and Academic Dean), Asbury Theological Seminary (MA Theological Studies) and La Trobe University where he earned a PhD in history.
-He has engaged in postdoctoral research on John Wesley at Duke Divinity School (2011), Asbury Theological Seminary (2013) and Oxford Brookes University (2014).
-He was elected a Member of the Oxford Institute for Methodist Theological Studies in 2013.
-He has taught at Kingsley College, Tabor College (Victoria) and Booth College and has lectured in Papua New Guinea and New Zealand.
-He is a member of the Evangelical History Association and the Wesleyan Theological Society.
-He is Secretary and Research Fellow in the Australasian Centre for Wesleyan Research and Editor of the Centre's peer reviewed journal Aldersgate Papers.
-His research has appeared in numerous scholarly journals including The Journal of Ecclesiastical History, The Journal of Religious History and the Wesleyan Theological Journal.
-Along with Professor Hilary Carey of the University of Newcastle (NSW) he has co-edited and contributed a number of chapters to Methodism in Australia: A History (Farnham, Surrey and Burlington, VA: Ashgate, 2015), in Ashgate's Methodist Studies Series.
+Associate Professor Glen O’Brien is a Minister of the Word in the Uniting Church in Australia, and an employee of the Salvation Army's Australia Territory.
+As Research Coordinator at Eva Burrows College he administers the University of Divinity’s Higher Degrees by Research offered through the College as well as lecturing in Christian History and Theology, specialising in Wesleyan studies.
+A graduate of Kingsley College (Bachelor Theology and Master of Arts in Biblical Studies), Asbury Theological Seminary (Master of Arts Theological Studies) and La Trobe University (PhD in history), Glen has engaged in postdoctoral research on John Wesley at Duke Divinity School (2011), Asbury Theological Seminary (2013) and Oxford Brookes University (2014).
+He was a Visiting Research Fellow at the Manchester Wesley Research Centre for six weeks in the summer of 2015, and was elected a Member of the Oxford Institute for Methodist Theological Studies in 2013 and 2018.
+He is a Member of the University of Divinity’s Centre for Research in Religion and Social Policy, a Research Fellow in the Australasian Centre for Wesleyan Research and Editor of the Centre's peer reviewed journal The Journal of Wesleyan Thought (formerly Aldersgate Papers).
+He has published widely on Wesleyan and Methodist themes, including two volumes in the Ashgate Methodist Studies Series, many articles and book reviews in scholarly journals including The Journal of Ecclesiastical History, The Journal of Religious History, Methodist Review, Wesley and Methodist Studies, and the Wesleyan Theological Journal, as well as contributing numerous chapters to edited collections.
+The final revision stages of a monograph on John Wesley’s Political World have now been reached.

 'Introduction,' (co-written with Hilary Carey), ‘Methodism in the Australian Colonies, 1811 to 1855’; ‘Australian Methodist Religious Experience,’ ‘The Continuing Methodist Legacy’ (co-written with William Emilsen), and 'Conclusion' in Glen O'Brien and Hilary Carey, eds.
 Methodism in Australia: A History.
 Farnham, Surrey, Burlington, VA: Ashgate, 2015.